MartinLeNizon/FlightDelay/report.md

 #### 2. Comparison of Average Flight Delay by Date (Good vs. Bad Weather)

-Our second key finding examines the **average flight delays by date**, comparing delays experienced on **good weather days** and **bad weather days**.
-The plot below shows the trend of **average delay times** over the analyzed time period, highlighting the differences between flights operating in good and bad weather conditions.
+Our second key finding examines the **average flight delays by date**, comparing delays observed on **good weather days** and **bad weather days**.
+The plot below shows the trend of **average delay times** over the analyzed time period, highlighting noticeable differences between flights operating in both weather scenarios.

-The key insights from this analysis include:
-- **Bad weather conditions** consistently result in **longer delays** compared to good weather conditions.
-- The difference in delays is most pronounced on certain days, such as **January 4th and 6th**, where bad weather resulted in **average delays exceeding 40 minutes**.
-- On days with **good weather**, the average delays remain relatively lower and more consistent.

-This plot helps us understand how weather impacts flight delays on a daily basis and emphasizes the need for airlines to account for weather conditions in their operational planning.
+Interestingly, the analysis reveals a trend where **delays on bad weather days appear higher** than on good weather days, which at first glance seems contradictory to our first finding.
+However, it is important to consider the different methods used in these analyses.
+The bar chart in the first analysis shows **overall averages** for the entire dataset grouped by weather conditions, while this line plot highlights **daily variations** in delay times, providing a more granular view of the fluctuations over time.

+The observed differences between weather scenarios suggest a **correlation between bad weather and increased delays on specific days**.
+However, it is essential to note that this analysis does not imply a direct causation.
+Instead, we observe that **delays tend to be longer on days with reported bad weather**, particularly on **January 4th and 6th**, which saw the highest delay averages.

+Despite these variations, the **overall trends for good and bad weather days follow a similar pattern**, with delays rising and falling in tandem across the analyzed period.
+This similarity in trends may indicate that **weather conditions did not play a dominant role in determining delays during this specific timeframe**.
+This observation aligns with our first finding, suggesting that **factors beyond weather conditions**, such as **operational, scheduling issues or other weather conditions that were not recorded**, may have had a more significant impact on flight delays during the analyzed period.

 ![Comparison of Average Flight Delay by Date](Comparison_Flight_Delay_Time.png)